healthIMIS/sormas-issuetracker/README.md

 This issuetracker is supposed to automatically fetch issue data from the [SORMAS](https://github.com/hzi-braunschweig/SORMAS-Project) repository.
 Issues can also be fetched from other repositories with the necessary configuration.

-Issue Progress ratings are based on the issues position in project boards.
+Issue Progress ratings are based on whether the issue is closed and/or assigned to a project board.
+The version next to finished issues is basd on the issues milestone.

 **PLEASE NOT THAT THIS PROJECT IS STILL WORK IN PROGRESS!**